-The following welds are demand critical welds, and shall satisfy the requirements of Section A3.4b and I2.3:
+The following welds are demand critical welds and shall satisfy the requirements of Section A3.4b and I2.3:

-- (1) Groove welds at column splices - (2) Welds at the column-to-base plate connections
+- (a) Groove welds at column splices - (b) Welds at the column-to-base plate connections

-Exception: Where it can be shown that column hinging at, or near, the base plate is precluded by conditions of restraint, and in the absence of net tension under load combinations including the amplified seismic load, demand critical welds are not required.
+Exception: Welds need not be considered demand critical when both of the following conditions are satisfied:

-(3) Welds at beam-to-column connections conforming to Section F4.6b(b)
+- Column hinging at, or near, the base plate is precluded by conditions of restraint. - There is no net tension under load combinations including the overstrength seismic load. - (c) Welds at beam-to-column connections conforming to Section F4.6b(c)